antaldaniel/dataandlyrics/content/post/2020-11-11-listen-local-robin-kester/index.md

 +++

 Robin Kester is a rising star of the Dutch music scene.
-The musician, currently based in Utrecht, the Netherlands, released her mini-album [This is Not a Democracy](https://robinkester.bandcamp.com/album/this-is-not-a-democracy) in September this year and received many positive reviews from the press.
+She released her first mini-album [This is Not a Democracy](https://robinkester.bandcamp.com/album/this-is-not-a-democracy) on 11 September 2020 and received many positive reviews from the press.
 Despite the pandemic she managed to play several concerts throughout the country, although concerts abroad were cancelled.

-How are artists currently handling the COVID crisis and how are they currently planning their careers?
-We sat down with Robin and asked her point of view.
+The Utrecht-based musician is planning her first full-length album to be released next year.
+How is a newly recorded artist handling the Covid-crisis?
+How is she palnning hear career?

 *Where are you heading to?
 What would be a city or city-based scene where you would like to play after COVID and start building your local fan base, e.g. Vienna, Antwerpen, Zürich, or other cities.
 Why?
 What attracts you there professionally or personally?*